LLNL/Silo/docs/Chapter2-Section7.md

 Although `JSON` implementations other than json-c also define a binary format (see for example, BSON) we have defined one here as an extension to json-c.
 Silo's binary format can be used, for example, by a parallel application to conveniently send Silo objects between processors by serializing to a binary buffer at the sender and then unserializing at the receiver.

-Any application wishing to use the `JSON` Silo interface must include the silo_json. h header file.
+Any application wishing to use the `JSON` Silo interface must include the silo_json.h header file.